 The dialog box for the GE2 interface settings displays.

 - In the GE2 Interface Settings dialog box, click the Override Interface check box and complete the following steps:

 - In the Capability drop-down menu, change the GE2 interface capability from Switched to Routed.

 - Choose DHCP from the Addressing Type drop-down menu.

-- Enable the WAN Overlay by checking the WAN Overlay checkbox.
+- Activate the WAN Overlay by checking the WAN Overlay check box.